dombg1337/webScan/README.md

 ## Why should I use webScan?

 The script simply automates common and important steps in pen-testing a website to save time during an engagement.

 Even though these are common steps, the tests performed barely touch the surface of web-app-security audits which requires a lot of manual testing.
-It is recommended to follow guides like the one from OWASP: https://owasp.org/www-project-web-security-testing-guide/v42/ and to supplement with additional resources.
+It is recommended to follow guides like the one from OWASP: https://owasp.org/www-project-web-security-testing-guide/v42/ and to supplement it with additional resources.

 ## Execution